-Key points
+Key Points

 - A scoping review of systematic reviews identified 200 reviews on dementia in the aged care context published since 2011. - The most synthesised topics in dementia care during this time were training and support for family carers, exercise therapy, and psychosocial interventions for people living with dementia.
-Responsive behaviours (also known as 'behavioural and psychological symptoms of dementia') were the most frequently researched outcome of interest. - Most reviews highlighted difficulties in drawing conclusions on the effectiveness of interventions due to the heterogeneity, small sample sizes, and the high or unknown risk of bias of their included studies.
-These methodological shortcomings may reflect the challenges of conducting research with people living with dementia.
+Responsive behaviours (also known as 'behavioural and psychological symptoms of dementia') were the most frequently researched outcome of interest to researchers. - Most reviews highlight difficulties in drawing conclusions on the effectiveness of interventions due to the heterogeneity, small sample sizes, and the high or unknown risk of bias of their included studies.
+These methodological shortcomings may reflect the challenges of conducting research with people living with dementia. - This review also looked at primary studies on dementia in aged care published in the last 5 years.
+This identified clusters of studies on topics not yet synthesised as part of a systematic review.